Firstly, what is classed as a "crack"?

 The original law was refined in disk mags such as Shock, Mamba, Propaganda and Magascene.
 These were then modernised in the next wave of disk magazines like The Pulse, Domination, Vandalism News, Relax and The Crest.

-The architects of these rules have so far been Peter (Mamba), Illusionist (Shock), Bod (Shock), Narc (Shock), Antichrist (Propaganda), Psychobilly (The Pulse, Magascene, Propaganda), Jazzcat (Domination, Vandalism News, The Pulse), Deff (Relax, Propaganda), Marc (Relax, Propaganda), Dodger (The Crest), Crossfire (The Pulse), Count Zero (The Pulse, Propaganda) and most recently Didi (Game Corner).
+The architects of these rules have so far been Peter (Mamba), Illusionist (Shock), Bod (Shock), Narc (Shock), Antichrist (Propaganda), Psychobilly (The Pulse, Magascene, Propaganda), Jazzcat (Domination, Vandalism News, The Pulse), Deff (Relax, Propaganda), Marc (Relax, Propaganda), Dodger (The Crest), Crossfire (The Pulse), Count Zero (The Pulse, Propaganda), Didi (Game Corner) and most recently hedning & Dr. Science (Propaganda/Attitude).

 The rules have been revised quite a few times, some mags approached the subject and tried to take exclusive ownership of it, whilst the method that eventually lasted the test of time was a consensus between all publications (all elite magazines sharing the same set of rules).